 Our world is every day more and more visual.
 The old adage that “a picture is worth a thousand words” stands today more than ever.
 Images make everything better, and school projects are not the exception.
 You need to include great and accurate imagery in many of your most important works for a university, from presentations to live websites or blogs you create for a class.
-We always recommend to use these non-profit and charity WordPress themes here for any college project or school-related website, this goes for high school students as well as college students.
-If you happen to be studying a graphic or visual related career, this becomes a necessity: you will need images and illustrations for design projects.back to menu ↑
+We always recommend using these non-profit and charity WordPress themes here for any college project or school-related website, this goes for high school students as well as college students.
+If you happen to be studying a graphic or visual related career, this becomes a necessity: you will need images and illustrations for design projects.

 Whether you are a graphic design student who needs vectors or photos to complete a project, or you’re launching a blog for your journalism class, making sure you have the right to use images legally will save you from any potential legal problems and protect you from copyright issues.

-Getting your images from a stock photo agency is the best way to rest assured they are legal and safe to use, because these companies have professionals dedicated to carefully review every photo or image and certify all the permissions are in order, before making them available for you.back to menu ↑
+Getting your images from a stock photo agency is the best way to rest assured they are legal and safe to use, because these companies have professionals dedicated to carefully review every photo or image and certify all the permissions are in order, before making them available for you.

 Yes!
-Many of the biggest stock photography agencies offer special discounts on Royalty Free stock photography, and often time they have offers especially aimed at students or academic institutions.
+Many of the biggest stock photography agencies offer special discounts on Royalty Free stock photography, and often times they have offers especially aimed at students or academic institutions.